 Withdraw Cash

-Nepal still uses cash for trading, so withdrawn cash in functional currency can always come in handy.
+Nepal still uses cash for trade, so withdrawn cash in the local currency can always come in handy.
 Moreover, you won’t find ATMs above Namche Bazaar, so withdrawing cash at Kathmandu when you have enough access is a safe option.